 Secondly, you should attempt to address the amount of humid and damp air you release into the property.
 Warm air always rises so it is natural that excess condensation will make its way up to the loft space where it will condense in the cold atmosphere.
 Our page on how to stop condensation outlines some effective tips and hints about how to reduce your output of damp humid air around the home.
 If you are currently a tenant in the property and these DIY solutions have not worked for you then we would suggest that you contact your landlord or housing association and inform them that you need a professional condensation solution for the issue in your loft.

 If you own the property and have attempted the measures listed above and the condensation issues in the loft remain, or perhaps are even getting worse, then you should consider contacting one of our fully trained and accredited surveyors to fully investigate and diagnose the cause of your condensation problems.

 Our surveyors will always conduct a full and thorough investigation of the property before advising on any treatment, and our years of experience and wealth of industry accreditations means that you can be certain that your property is in safe hands with Peter Cox.

-Our team of fully qualified condensation experts at Peter Cox have unmatched expertise in solving condensation problems in the loft and around the home so contact us on 0800 633 5712 or fill out the form below and a condensation expert operating From a local branch near you will get back in touch.
+Our team of fully qualified condensation experts at Peter Cox have unmatched expertise in solving condensation problems in loft spaces and around the home so contact us on 0800 633 5712 or send in an online enquiry by clicking the button below and a condensation expert operating From a local branch near you will get back in touch.